sukibaby/StepMania5-LTS/README.md

 For specific information/legalese:

+* The original SM5 themes are merged in with this project.
 * All of our source code is under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 * Songs included within the 'StepMania 5' folder are under the [<abbr title="Creative Commons Non-Commercial">CC-NC</abbr> license](https://creativecommons.org/).
 * The [MAD library](http://www.underbit.com/products/mad/) and [FFmpeg codecs](https://www.ffmpeg.org/) when built with our code use the [GPL license](http://www.gnu.org).